 Why You Should Have Listened to Mom’s Advice, According to Science

 It turns out mom knew best after all!
-Here are eight pieces of motherly advice that actually have science to back them up.
+Here are eight pieces of motherly advice that have plenty of research to back them up.

 “Turn down your music or you’ll go deaf!”